 Dogs are very welcome along all of the footpaths but to protect the sensitive plants and wildlife, please keep dogs on a lead during your visit.
 Be especially careful with dogs around the car park area, not only for the safety of your dog but also to protect livestock in adjoining fields.

 We encourage our guests and visitors to take pictures of the wonderful scenery around us and we would love for you to share them with us too on our social media pages.
-If we use one of your pictures in our advertising materials, we will enter you into our photo of the season competition where you can win Dinner for Two voucher at the High Force Hotel.
+Find us on:

 Prior permission must be sought from the Raby Estate for any commercial photography or filming.